ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## Overview

-The ‘add another’ component allows users to add more than 1 instance of related information to a page.
+The ‘Add another’ component allows users to add more than 1 instance of related information to a page.
 It does this by reproducing the field labels.

 ## When to use